 In 2015, we built four houses for single-mother families.
 At this point, a set of qualifications for house recipients had yet to be developed.
-These women were connected to Rwanda Sustainable Families, a micro-loan organization, and were people Rosa had met in 2012 and 2014.
+These women were connected to Rwanda Sustainable Families, a micro-loan organization, and Rosa met in 2012 and 2014.
 The women were suggested by Felix, Inshuti of Rwanda’s Project Coordinator.
-After Rosa visited them and witnessed their need for proper housing, they were selected to be a part of our 2015 build.
+After Rosa visited them and witnessed their need for proper housing, they were picked to be part of our 2015 build.

 During 2016 we built six houses, again focusing on single-mother families.
 As Inshuti of Rwanda began growing into a small nonprofit organization, we realized the need for sets of guidelines when choosing house recipients out of the numerous impoverished families.
 We decided house recipients must own land and have at least three children of young age.

-In 2020, we constructed 11 standard Inshuti homes, two Umuryango Family houses, sheltering 19 families in total.
+In 2020, we constructed 11 standard Inshuti homes and two Umuryango Family houses, sheltering 19 families.
 Inshuti of Rwanda chose the families for the standard houses, and Murara Sector leaders picked the eight families for the Umuryango houses.
-Of our house recipients; six were hard-working fathers, four were single-mother families, and one was the family of an Inshuti mason.
-All 19 families had at least three school-aged children
+Of our house recipients, six were hard-working fathers, four were single-mother families, and one was the family of an Inshuti mason.
+All 19 families had at least three school-aged children.

-Our most successful building season happened in 2021, constructing 15 new Inshuti houses.
-Eight families were selected from Murara Sector's housing list as we continue our close collaboration in sheltering those most in need.
-The sector provided a waiver for tax-free materials, greatly diminishing the overall cost to each house.
+Another successful Building Season happened in 2021, constructing 15 new Inshuti houses.
+Eight families were selected from Rubavu Sector's housing list as we continued our close collaboration in sheltering those most in need.
+The sector provided a waiver for tax-free materials, greatly diminishing the overall cost of each house.
 We also housed six Inshuti worker families and the daughter of a 2016 house recipient.

-We have BIG plans for 2022; building 20 new houses!
-Since acquiring nonprofit status in Rwanda, we will also be working with Rubavu District to select families.
-Our 2022 house recipients have a wide range of backgrounds; almost all were chosen from the Rwandan government housing list, most are single-mothers, while many are genocide survivors and widows.
-As always we reserved a few slots for Inshuti workers to continue strengthening our Inshuti community.
+Our 2022 house recipients have a wide range of backgrounds; almost all were chosen from the Rwandan government housing list, most are single mothers, and many are genocide survivors and widows.
+We reserved a few slots for Inshuti workers to continue strengthening our Inshuti community.